A poetic tribute to the allotments at Hungerhill.

 Yet resolute is this place of calm, more so than me and you.

-STAA is a charitable organisation based on the historic St Anns Allotments site in Nottingham.
+STAA is a charitable organisation based on the historic St Anns Allotments site at Hungerhill in Nottingham.
 They manage a wide range of community projects including the St Anns Community Orchard & the Heritage and History Allotment Garden.
 Events include guided heritage tours of the allotments, volunteering opportunities and community open days.